Frozenbox/frozenchat/README.md

 #### How do I install FrozenChat?

-FrozenChat can be downloaded by the main page of our chat services (http://chat.frozenbox.org)
+FrozenChat can be downloaded from the main page of our chat services (http://chat.frozenbox.org)

 FrozenChat is entirely open source and licensed under GPLv3.
 So if you are a software developer you can check out the sources from GitHub and use ant to